couchbase/couchbase-lite-core/README.md

     * Iteration by _sequence_, reflecting the order in which changes were made to the database.
 (This is useful for tasks like updating indexes and replication.)
     * Optional multi-version document format that tracks history using a revision tree (as in CouchDB) or version vectors
     * Timed document expiration (as in Couchbase Server)
-    * API support for database encryption (as provided by ForestDB and SQLCipher)
+    * API support for database encryption (as provided by SQLCipher or SQLite's Encryption Extension)
     * Highly efficient [Fleece][FLEECE] binary data encoding: supports JSON data types but requires no parsing, making it extremely efficient to read.
 * Map/reduce indexing & querying: